|

 rely heavily on superior analytical ability and quantitative analysis skill.

-Economic damages can occur to organizations in cases of breach of contract, illegal
+Economic damages can occur to organizations in cases of breach of contract,

 |